MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 the correct `base` address.

 ## Initialize the dyn section
-The `dynv` pointer supplied by the os, as previously stated, it is analogous to the `aux`-pointer but trying to stack allocate its value mappings like this:
+The `dynv` pointer supplied by the os, as previously stated, is analogous to the `aux`-pointer but trying to stack allocate its value mappings like this:

 ```rust